k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_invoke_javacode_from_graphit.md

 ![](/articles/15_web_services_and_graphit/17_Graphit/images/51_invoke_javacode_from_graphit.PNG)

-The following scereenshot displays how the Web Service is deployed and launched in Swagger:
+The following screenshot displays how the Web Service is deployed and launched in Swagger:

 ![](/articles/15_web_services/17_Graphit/images/52_invoke_javacode_from_graphit.PNG)